Sunday, November 27, 2016

 Amazingly, I was back on the uber-damp field right at the crack of dawn.
 Drying off that wet gear and loading it into the truck was not fun, but I got it done, and Dorothy and I were on the road shortly before breakfast.

-What was the takeaway?
-That I still love Deep South.
+The "when all was said and dones"?
+I still love Deep South.
 I still love star parties.
 I may not be quite the die-hard observer I once was, but I enjoyed the DSSG as much as I ever had, if in a slightly different way.
 I can tell that is true because as we were driving away from the Lodge, I was already looking forward to the next Deep South, in the spring, and was thinking about the telescope I would bring with me and all the fun I would surely have.